Misleading message by gitCheckout

 Could you remove the message from the output and restore the one in the help message?

-#1 Updated by Lynn Garren almost 7 years ago
+#1 Updated by Lynn Garren about 7 years ago

 The message is correct.
 You land on the HEAD.
 For LArSoft git repositories, the HEAD is the develop branch, but for most other git repositories, the HEAD is the master branch.
 The git checkout actually does not know which you are getting, it only knows that it is checking out the HEAD.
 The definition of what HEAD means is internal to the specific repository.

-#2 Updated by Gianluca Petrillo almost 7 years ago
+#2 Updated by Gianluca Petrillo about 7 years ago

 The message says "No version specified, using the head", with the suggestion that one could do otherwise.